jpavley/macos-hidden-menus/README.md

 1. Take screenshots of your discovery.
 1. Use the template file to create an entry.
 1. Each entry should document a single click with multiple modifiers.
-1. Name each entry from app to feature: Finder-Sound.md (sound icon in menubar when Finder.app is active) and Finder-File (file meny in menubar when Finder.app is active),
+1. Name each entry from app to feature.

+- Finder-Sound.md (sound icon in menubar when Finder.app is active).
+- Finder-File (file meny in menubar when Finder.app is active).

 1. Make sure you record/update version info.
 1. Stick to the facts, no speculations or opinions needed!
 1. Submit a pull request.